sivasaiyadav8143/RabbitMQ-with-Python/README.md

 <h2> Installation </h2>

 1. Install Erlang
-    Download the latest Erlang from the [official website](https://www.erlang.org/downloads) and install it.
+    Download the latest Erlang from the [official website](https://www.erlang.org/downloads) and install it.<br>
     **NOTE**: Erlang must be installed using an administrative account or it won't be discoverable to the RabbitMQ Windows service.
 2. Install RabbitMQ
     Download the latest RabbitMQ server from the [official website](https://www.rabbitmq.com/install-windows.html#downloads) and install it.
 3. Enable RabbitMQ Management Plugin
     If you want to access RabbitMQ from the web interface, we need to enable the RabbitMQ management plugin by using the below command on your RabbitMQ command prompt.
     >*rabbitmq-plugins enable rabbitmq_management*